OmkarCodez/resume.github.io/README.md

 - H.S.C | 75%     | Maharashtra Board (_Feb 2014_)
 - S.S.C | 78%     | Maharashtra Board (_Mar 2012_)

+## Profile and Strenght
-## Experienced Software Testing Professional | 6+ Years of Expertise
+- Experienced Software Testing Professional with 6+ Years of Expertise
 - Proven expertise in Software Testing across Mobile (Android, iOS), Web, and Desktop applications
 - Proficient in Functional, API, Database, and Regression testing, with hands-on experience across all phases of the Testing Life Cycle (Manual)
 - Strong understanding of SDLC, STLC, and the Defect Life Cycle, ensuring seamless test execution